IT Disputes in Belarus

 FAQ

-Intellectual property disputes (copyright infringement, patent violations, trade secret misappropriation), contract breaches (disputes over deliverables, timelines, or payment terms), data privacy violations (unauthorized access, data misuse, non-compliance with regulations), and software defects (quality issues, performance problems, security vulnerabilities).
+Common IT disputes include: intellectual property claims — copyright infringement, patent violations, and trade secret misappropriation; contract breaches — disputes over deliverables, timelines, quality, or payment terms; data privacy violations — unauthorised access, data misuse, or non-compliance with data protection requirements; and software defect claims — quality issues, specification non-compliance, and liability for resulting losses.

 News